A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks

-In this paper, we study the application of state-of-the-art pre-implemented RL algorithms from well-known frameworks on two important software testing tasks: test case prioritization and game testing.
-We rely on two baselines studies to apply and evaluate the performance of RL algorithms from several frameworks (i) in terms of detecting bugs in a game, and (ii) in the context of a CI environment to rank test cases.
-Our results show that the same algorithm from different RL frameworks can have different performance.
-Each framework provides hyperparameters unique to its implementation, therefore depending on the underlying SE tasks, the framework that has most suitable hyperparameters will lead to better performance.
+In this paper, we study the application of state-of-the-art implemented DRL algorithms from well-known frameworks on two important software testing tasks: test case prioritization and game testing.
+We rely on two baseline studies to apply and evaluate the performance of DRL algorithms from several frameworks (i) in terms of detecting bugs in a game, and (ii) in the context of a CI environment to rank test cases.
+Our results show that the same algorithm from different DRL frameworks can have different performances.
+Each framework provides hyperparameters unique to its implementation, therefore depending on the underlying SE tasks, the framework that has the most suitable hyperparameters will lead to better performance.
 We formulate recommendations to help SE practitioners to make an informed decision when leveraging DRL frameworks for the development of SE tasks.